Yasamin-Nourijelyani/multimodal_robotics/README.md

-# PixLMDetect: A Vision-Language Model for Robotics Applications
+# PixLM-Detect: A Vision-Language Model for Robotics Applications

 The goal of this project is to enhance perception capabilities of robots by developing a VLM (Vision Language Model).
 This model first identifiies keypoint coordinates of objects in an image (typically images that look similar such as images of boxes inside a warehouse) providing a text caption of the image (this text caption is not natural language, it is text representation of keypoint coordinates of all objects in a dictionary format).
 After identifying the keypoints in text format, this text as well as a natural language description from a human, which directs the model to perceive the correct object in the image is used as input to a Language model (fine tuned Mistral 7B model).
 The model extracts the response text, which is a dictionary of the x and y coordinates for the keypoint that the model beleives the human instructions are referring to.
 We compared this model to GPT4V, as well as fine tuned BLIP to compare its performance.
 Please see the results section for detailed results of our analysis.